+Developing climate scenarios for Chilika

-Developing climate scenarios for Chilika Hydrological Flows of Chilika were modelled for two climate scenarios namely Representative Concentration Pathway (RCP) 4.5 and 8.5 climate models.
+Climate scenarios were developed for Chilika based on hydrological modelling of different components of water flows for Representative Concentration Pathway (RCP) 4.5 and 8.5 climate models.

 Analysis of climatic parameters indicate a declining rainfall, as well as increase in maximum and minimum temperatures for the Chilika basin.
 The models also indicate an increasing probability of extreme precipitation events, namely floods and droughts.
 Freshwater inflows into the lagoon (the components received from Mahanadi River distributaries, runoff from western catchments and rainfall) are also projected to decline.
 There is only one scenario (RCP 8.5 for short term, 2020-2049) period which indicates a net increase in annual freshwater inflows.